spring-io/develocity-conventions/README.md

 ## Build cache conventions

+Configuring build cache conventions requires Gradle 6.0 or later.

-When applied and the build cache is enabled (`org.gradle.caching=true` in `gradle.properties`), the plugin will configure the build cache to:
+When applied as a settings plugin and the build cache is enabled (`org.gradle.caching=true` in `gradle.properties`), the plugin will configure the build cache to:

 - Enable local caching.
 - Use https://ge.spring.io/cache/ as the remote cache.